Interesting Facts About Victorian Child Labor

 After a time the child would develop calluses making their task a little more bearable.
 But the dangers of the job were only beginning.
 Falling was a major fear for chimney sweeps or getting stuck in the stacks also, both could cause death very easily.
 The constant breathing in of soot caused irreversible lung damage in many children.
 There were a few reported cases of children getting stuck in chimneys and no one even knowing it, leaving them to die alone from exposure or smoke inhalation or worse.
 I will leave it to your imagination about how terrifying that must have been.
 The lifespan of Victorian Chimney sweeps rarely made it to middle age.

 - Orphans were sometimes taken and put into (for lack of a better word) slavery, and then put back on the street when they grew too big for the chimneys.

 - Bosses underfed children so that they would be thin enough to continue going down chimneys.

 - Sometimes bosses even kidnapped children to use on the job.

 - Children usually outgrew the job around 9 or 10 years of age.

-- Children were not even necessary; the job could be done, more safely, just a well, by using brushes.
+- Children were not even necessary.
+Sweeping Chimneys could be done more safely and just as well by using brushes.

 Victorian Child Labor Laws Against the use of Child Chimney Sweeps